fredyouhanaie/etclface/README.md

 Comments and feedback are welcome, please use the issue tracker for this.

-Please use pull requests for patch contibutions.
+Please use pull requests for patch contributions.

 Enjoy!